 - Cone Shortcut: Cone means to make the same copy of the object with the same size and shape.
 Press Ctrl + V on the keyboard to cone the object after selecting the object.

 Or you can simply click on the object and drag the mouse pointer by holding the shift button of the keyboard to cone that object.

-- X-ray Mode Shortcut: X-ray mode means, by activating this mode we can see through the object.
-See-through means we can see the second object which is behind the first object.
-Press Alt + X on the keyboard active x-ray mode.
+- X-ray Mode Shortcut: X-ray mode means that we can see through the object by activating this mode.
+See-through means we can see the second object, which is behind the first object.
+Press Alt + X on the keyboard in active x-ray mode.

 - Cut Tool Shortcut: The next short is the poly edge mode which can be activated by pressing 2 buttons on the keyboard.
 Press Alt + C on the keyboard to activate the cut tool for making any cut in our object.

 - Snap Tool Shortcut: Snapping makes modeling easy.
 For activating snapping for objects, Press S on the keyboard.

 These are the same short cut frequently used in 3D max software